LuthienResearch/luthien_control/README.md

 4.  **Configuration:**
     Configuration is managed via environment variables, loaded using `python-dotenv` from a `.env` file in the project root during development.
-    *   Copy the example file: `cp .env.example .env`
-    *   The example file includes reasonable defaults for local development that should work with the Docker setup.
+    *   The example file `.env.example` includes reasonable defaults for local development that should work with the Docker setup.
     *   Edit the `.env` file if you need to customize any values.
     *   **Required Variables:**
         *   `BACKEND_URL`: The URL of the backend OpenAI-compatible API you want to proxy requests to (e.g., `https://api.openai.com/v1`).